Affiliate Manual and Resources

 Fundraising activities are an important function for all Affiliates to raise funds for their communities.
 However, when conducting fundraising activities, the Affiliate needs to remember that the IRS and the State of Montana consider Affiliate fundraising to be fundraising on behalf of MCF.
 Therefore, Affiliates must work closely with MCF to ensure fundraising complies with state and federal laws.
 This section of the manual will assist you in determining the types of fundraising activities that may work best for your Affiliate, as well as provide the compliance required for the fundraising activities being performed.

-If fundraising events are something the Affiliate wants to do on a routine basis, MCF strongly encourages you to develop a written fundraising plan.
+If fundraising events are something the Affiliate wants to do on a routine basis, MCF strongly encourages you to develop a written development plan.
 Having a strong development plan in place will likely result in more funds raised during fundraising activities.
-A fundraising plan outlines the Affiliate’s fundraising goals and strategies for raising contributions.
+A development plan outlines the Affiliate’s fundraising goals and strategies for raising contributions.
 It explains how the Affiliate and other volunteers should focus their fundraising efforts within a certain period of time (usually one or two years).
-A fundraising plan also helps measure progress during a process that might take years or even decades to bring about tangible results.
-If your Affiliate is interested in building a fundraising plan, MCF is here to help.
-See the Affiliate Development Plan Toolkit.
+A development plan also helps measure progress during a process that might take years or even decades to bring about tangible results.
+If your Affiliate is interested in building a development plan, MCF is here to help.
+See the Affiliate Development Plan- Tools and Template.

 Pre-Approval Requirement for All Fundraising Activities